harveywang007/Predicting-Depression-Using-RNA/README.md

 # Stanford-CS-129-Project

-For Stanford's CS 129 course, Applied Machine Learning, worked on a final project with two other classmates.
+For Stanford's CS 129 course, Applied Machine Learning, I worked on a final project with two other classmates.
 These are my coding contributions.

 In our project, we predicted depression based on RNA expression.
 The algorithms used included a neural network, logistic regression, SVM, and an anomaly detection algorithm; PCA was also tested, but it did not improve the performance.
 I wrote the anomaly detection and SVM algorithms, and I will share those here.